rikonaka/katoolin4china/README.md

 ![k4c]()

 # katoolin for China
-Automatically install all kali linux tools for Chinese user where visited the kali.org slowly.
+Automatically install all Kali tools for Chinese user where visited the kali.org slowly.

 # Requirements
 - Python 3.5 or later